icarusfactor/openstack-Installs/elkstack/centos7/README.md

 section to its own page when I get it worked out with more details.

-## Install Collectd from EPEL Repo
+## Install Collectd From EPEL Repo

 ```